pulumi/pulumi-hugo/README.md

 ### What's not in this repo

-* Generated documentation for the Pulumi CLI and SDK: you'll find these docs at https://github.com/pulumi/docs
+* Generated documentation for the Pulumi CLI and SDK.
+You'll find this at https://github.com/pulumi/docs).
-* Generated tutorials: you'll find these at https://github.com/pulumi/examples
+* Generated tutorials.
+You'll find these at https://github.com/pulumi/examples).
-* Templates used for generating resource documentation: you'll find these at https://github.com/pulumi/pulumi
+* Templates used for generating resource documentation.
+You'll find these at https://github.com/pulumi/pulumi.

-## Getting changes into production
+## Merging and releasing

-When a pull request is merged into the default branch of this repository, a follow-up PR is triggered on [pulumi/docs](https://github.com/pulumi/docs) to produce an integration build.
-Once that build completes and is merged into pulumi/docs, the changes are deployed to pulumi.com.
+When a pull request is merged into the default branch of this repository, a follow-up PR is triggered on [pulumi/docs](https://github.com/pulumi/docs) that produces an integration build.
+Once that build completes and is approved and merged into pulumi/docs, the changes are deployed to pulumi.com.

 ## Blogging